 7. Arrange full fleet maintenance

-If possible, it’s best to have your fleet serviced at the same rather than having each vehicle undergo checks independently, as this can help to save your business money.
+If possible, it’s best to have your fleet serviced at the same time rather than having each vehicle undergo checks independently, as this can help to save your business money.
 Full fleet maintenance and servicing plans can also reduce admin time and costs, making life simpler.

 8. Reduce the number of vehicles in your fleet